VF-51: 1990s

+In popular culture

 Role in the Top Gun franchise

 In 1985, VF-51 was one of several NAS Miramar based squadrons to participate in the filming of Top Gun.
 Some VF-51 and VF-111 aircraft were repainted in fictitious squadron markings for the film.
 To be able to film the sequences, the F-14s were fitted with cameras mounted in pods attached to the underbelly Phoenix pallets and the under wing pylons, as well as using ground mounted cameras.
+After filming wrapped, one of the VF-51 aircraft used in filming (BuNo 160694) was sent to the USS Lexington Museum in Corpus Christi, Texas, where it is currently displayed in the markings applied to it during the making of the movie.
 Late in the film, Tom Skerritt's character mentions that he flew with VF-51 off USS Oriskany with the main character's father, and several VF-51 pilots appear in the film credits.
 VF-51 never flew F-4s off Oriskany, as the Phantom was too large for that carrier; VF-51 begin to fly F-4 Phantom since 1971 on CV-43 Coral Sea.
-Although there may be some plausibility in the claim as VF-51 were flying F-8s off the Oriskany during the 1965 cruise, the year mentioned in the photo shown by Maverick earlier in the film.
+There may be some plausibility in the claim, as VF-51 were flying F-8s off the Oriskany during the 1965 cruise, the year mentioned in the photo shown by Maverick earlier in the film.

-In the sequel Top Gun: Maverick, the character Robert "Bob" Floyd (a WSO, Topgun graduate and mission candidate) is shown with "VFA-51" insignia and helmet bag.
-This is a tribute to the squadron and fictitious, due to VF-51 being disestablished rather than transitioned to the F/A-18.
+In the sequel Top Gun: Maverick, the character Robert "Bob" Floyd (a NFO, Topgun graduate and mission candidate) is shown with "VFA-51" insignia and helmet bag.
+This is a fictitious tribute to the squadron due to VF-51 being disestablished instead of transitioning to the F/A-18.